The DOJ Killed SAPA - Missouri's 2A Shield Struck Down

 Duration: 14:24

-This video from Guns & Gadgets discusses the DOJ's successful legal challenge against Missouri's Second Amendment Preservation Act (SAPA).
-The act, intended to shield state law enforcement from assisting federal agencies with gun control enforcement, has been struck down by the Supreme Court's refusal to hear Missouri's appeal.
-The speaker, drawing on extensive law enforcement and legal knowledge, explains the implications for other states and the potential for increased federal gun control enforcement.
+This video discusses the DOJ's successful challenge to Missouri's Second Amendment Preservation Act (SAPA).
+The Supreme Court's refusal to hear the case means SAPA is struck down, preventing states from blocking federal gun control enforcement.
+The speaker, with extensive law enforcement and legal knowledge, highlights the implications for other states and the potential for nationalized gun control.

 Quick Summary